sendbird/sendbird-platform-sdk-java/docs/ApplicationApi.md

 <a name="updateApnsPushConfigurationById"></a>
 # **updateApnsPushConfigurationById**
-> InlineResponse20014 updateApnsPushConfigurationById(providerId, apiToken, updateApnsPushConfigurationByIdData)
+> UpdateApnsPushConfigurationByIdResponse updateApnsPushConfigurationById(providerId, apiToken, updateApnsPushConfigurationByIdData)

 Update an APNs push configuration